wdi-sg/gitbook-2018/00-config-deployment/deploy-node/readme.md

 When we have finished developing a version of our app, we likely want to put it on the internet for other people to see.

-You can use our Taco CRUD app for deployment. https://github.com/wdi-sg/tacoapp

 ### Localhost

 Most of what we've developed so far has just run on our own computers.
 Both our database and our web server have been on our computer.
 We've done this because it's much easier to develop locally because we don't actually need an internet connection.
 However, people can't access it easily unless they are also on our local network.